-In the CIA triad, confidentiality, integrity and availability are basic goals of information security.
+In the CIA triad, confidentiality, integrity, and availability are basic goals of information security.
 However, there are instances when one goal is more important than the others.
-The following are examples of situations or cases where one goal of the CIA triad is highly important, while the other goals are less important.
+The following are examples of situations or cases where one goal of the CIA triad has the highest priority.

 Confidentiality.
 The CIA triad goal of confidentiality is more important than the other goals when the value of the information depends on limiting access to it.
 For example, information confidentiality is more important than integrity or availability in the case of proprietary information of a company.
-Also, confidentiality is the most important when the information is a record of people’s personal activities, such as in cases involving personal and financial information of the customers of companies like Google, Amazon, Apple, and Walmart.
+Also, confidentiality is the most important when the information is a record of people’s personal activities, such as in cases involving personal and financial information of the customers of companies, like Google, Amazon, Apple, and Microsoft, as well as Walmart and Costco.
 To guarantee confidentiality under the CIA triad, communications channels must be properly monitored and controlled to prevent unauthorized access.

 Integrity.
 The CIA triad goal of integrity is more important than the other goals in some cases of financial information.
 Any change in financial records leads to issues in the accuracy, consistency, and value of the information.
 For example, banks are more concerned about the integrity of financial records, with confidentiality having only second priority.
 Some bank account holders or depositors leave ATM receipts unchecked and hanging around after withdrawing cash.
 This shows that confidentiality does not have the highest priority.
 Instead, the goal of integrity is the most important in information security in the banking system.
 To guarantee integrity under the CIA triad, information must be protected from unauthorized modification.